plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 .. warning::

-    **Unit test warning:** Usually Plone reindexes modified objects at the end of each request (each transaction).
+    **Unit test warning:** Usually Plone re-indexes modified objects at the end of each request (each transaction).
     If you modify the object yourself you are responsible to notify related catalogs about the new object data.